programanime/learning_linkedin_java_collections/README.md

 - does not contain get, because by default it is not indexablew
 - return an stream
 - some implementations may throw an exception when the method is called
+- these collections are mutable, therefore any call to remove method will change the original collection

 # List
 # Vector (implementation)